Bitbucket Cloud»

 When the aggregated option is enabled, Spacelift will post the following checks:

-- spacelift/tracked - groups all checks from tracked runs
+- spacelift/tracked: Groups all checks from tracked runs

-- spacelift/proposed - groups all checks from proposed runs
+- spacelift/proposed: Groups all checks from proposed runs

-- spacelift/modules - groups all checks from module runs
+- spacelift/modules: Groups all checks from module runs

-Deleting the Integration»
+Delete the Integration»

-If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the Source code page, and then clicking Delete.
+If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the Source code tab, and then clicking Delete.
 You need admin access to the integration Space to be able to delete it.

 Warning